Gobi-Stories/Gobi-Web-Integration/README.md

 ```

 ## Story div tags
 Story div tags require a Story ID, but it's also possible to use most of our option in this code style by appending a kebab cased option to data-gobi-.
-Users can create these div tags within or [Story Manager] (https://manage.gobistories.com/).
+Users can create these div tags within or [Story Manager](https://manage.gobistories.com/).

 ```html
 <div class="gobi-stories"